We collaborate with university and K-12 researchers and practitioners to promote computational thinking for students in

 The intention is to build connections to a broader curriculum as reflected in the Next Generation Science Standards (NGSS) and the Common Core State Standards (CCSS), to the language and discourse needed to ensure academic success, and to the learners’ peers, community, families and culture needed to make learning relational and meaningful.
 The work is situated in Santa Ana schools, where the majority of students are low-income, Hispanic, English language learners.
 It will use the principles of Design-Based Implementation Research (DBIR), designing interventions to implement, study and refine, alongside OCDE and SAUSD.

-Under the first grant Collaborative Network of Educators for Computational Thinking for All Research (CONECTAR 1.0), the team visited partner elementary schools to gather information about current teaching of computational thinking, conduct a district-wide survey of elementary school teachers, and gather examples of instructional materials developed nationally to determine those that could be adapted locally.
+Under the first grant Collaborative Network of Educators for Computational Thinking for All Research (CONECTAR 1.0), the team visited partner elementary schools to gather information about the current teaching of computational thinking, conduct a district-wide survey of elementary school teachers, and gather examples of instructional materials developed nationally to determine those that could be adapted locally.
 During the first summer, researchers will work with a team of teachers to develop pilot materials and instructional units for the 3rd, 4th, and 5th grade levels.
 These materials–scaffolded for non-native English speakers–will integrate computational thinking with NGSS and CCSS.
 During the second year, teachers will implement the instructional materials in their classrooms with support from UCI and OCDE.
 Data was gathered to study the implementation process, the challenges faced and how they were addressed, the extent to which the materials engage the learners on the emotional, behavioral, and cognitive levels, and the suitability of the materials for promoting computational thinking among the targeted learners.